paulbradshaw/journalismrecipebook/dayinthelifeinterview.md

 Remember again that the 'day' doesn't have to be a single day, so ask how each day differs.

+And remember that you will need details to **recreate** that day, so descriptions and other details are important.

-## 6. Conduct the interview
+## 4. Conduct the interview

 Before you conduct the interview make notes about the environment you're conducting it in (take pictures if you can, too).
 This allow you to add **colour** to the feature later.
+That will be particularly important to give a feel for the environment their day takes place in.

 When you conduct the interview make sure you don't just read out the questions you've prepared: it's vital to **listen** actively to the interviewee and what they tell you.
 Consider whether you need to ask them to expand on their response further, or if it raises any more questions you want to follow up with.

 Record the interview and make notes as well.
 It helps to include timestamps on the notes so you can locate the part of the recording it relates to, if you need to check what they said or fill in blanks you didn't get down.

-Make notes about non-verbal elements of the interview too, when you can, e.g. the person's expression or body language; sounds and smells and background activity, etc. Again this will be useful for colour later.

-## 7. Organise the information you have into a feature structure
+## 5. Organise the information you have into a feature structure

-Look at [examples of interviews](https://pinboard.in/u:paulbradshaw/t:interview) to get a feel for the structure that's used.
-Normally it's something like this:

-* A headline that focuses on a quote, or a list of topics, that the interviewee has said/covered, e.g. *['I want to be mayor one day' - homeless schoolboy Isaac on cockroaches, long drives and big dreams](https://www.birminghammail.co.uk/news/midlands-news/i-want-mayor-one-day-20268054.amp)*
+The structure of the day in the life is straightforward: a chronological trip through their day.
+But *before* that you will need:

+* A headline that 'sells' the day in the life, typically with a hint of what it contains through key quotes or lists, e.g. *"We can't cope with demand" - a day in the life of a GP"* or *"A day in the life of a GP: skipped lunches, rushed appointments, and pet problems*
-* A **standfirst** before the article proper begins, which names the interviewer and justifies why the person is being interviewed *now* (a topical hook), e.g. "Ahead of a new world tour, JJ Smith talks to Paul Bradshaw about friendship, loneliness, and stale crisps"
+* A **standfirst** before the article proper begins, which names the interviewer and justifies why the person is being interviewed *now* (a topical hook), e.g. "Ahead of a new world tour, JJ Smith tells Paul Bradshaw how he's spending all day every day making everything perfect"
-* Some background on the interviewee or the interview itself, e.g. "JJ Smith is rubbing her eyes when she walks into the room..."
+* The first steps of the day, e.g. "JJ Smith wakes up late most mornings."
 * An initial quote (ideally one of the most interesting ones) - get this in early, by the second or third par
 * Background, either to that quote or to the person more broadly
 * Quotes and background, alternating, to keep the reader interested.
-You can also add colour to break it up further, e.g. "She shuffles in her chair before answering" or "A police car drives past and she is momentarily distracted".
+You can also add colour to break it up further, e.g. "Her assistant has had the names of each album tattooed on her arms".
 * End on a quote - something looking forward, or broadly reflective works well - and/or on factual details about what happens next/where you can find more information (e.g. "JJ Smith's tour begins in Salford on Saturday.")